open-contracting-extensions/eforms/docs/mapping.md

 This field maps to the same `Amendment` objects as created for BT-201-Contract and BT-202-Contract.

 For each `efac:ChangeReason`, add or update a corresponding `Amendement` object to the contract's `.amendements` array ensuring its `.id` (string) is set.
 The `.id` can be any value guaranteed to be globally unique.
-For example, it can be set to a <a href="https://en.wikipedia.org/wiki/Universally_unique_identifier">version 4 UUID</a>, or it can be assigned sequentially across all notices for this procedure (the first notice sets it to "1", the second to "2", etc.).
+For example, it can be set to a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), or it can be assigned sequentially across all notices for this procedure (the first notice sets it to "1", the second to "2", etc.).

 Map to the amendment's `.rationaleClassifications.id`.
-Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/modification-justification">authority table</a> and map it to `.rationaleClassifications.description` and set `.rationaleClassifications.scheme` to 'modification justification'.
+Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/modification-justification) and map it to `.rationaleClassifications.description` and set `.rationaleClassifications.scheme` to 'modification justification'.

 ```xml
 <efac:ChangeReason>